compute-io/lmidmean/README.md

 // returns 2.5
 ```

+Note: the input array must contain 6 or more elements, otherwise the function returns `null`.

 If the input `array` is already `sorted` in __ascending__ order, set the `sorted` option to `true`.

 ``` javascript